Slalamander/Home-Assistant-Eetlijst/README.md

 ### Setup

 After restarting your instance, go to integrations and search for Eetlijst.
 It will first ask for your JWT token.

+If you go to your account on the website, you will see a button with `developer API key`.
+If you click this, the API key (same as the JWT token) will apear on your screen.
+Copy it and paste it in the token field.

+***
+(Instruction below are deprecated and complicated)

-You can get this from your local storage as follows:
+You can get this token from your local storage as follows:
 <img src="https://github.com/Slalamander/Home-Assistant-Eetlijst/blob/main/images/eetlijst-token.png">

 1. On the eetlijst website in your browser, open the inspector (usually, right click --> inspect) and go to the storage tab